HsuShihHsueh/Machine-Learning-Course/HW03/Readme.md

 # Data Augmentation
-Do some image preprocessing to increse the quatity of data in disguised form.
-These process will make the model less prone to overfitting.
+Do some image preprocessing to increase the quality of data in disguised form.
+This process will make the model less prone to overfitting.
 ```python
 train_tfm = transforms.Compose([
     transforms.RandomRotation(10, expand=False, center=None),